m-lab/website/_pages/09-contribute.md

 ## Host or Sponsor an M-Lab Measurement Site

 M-Lab supporting partners may contribute or donate resources to provide new measurement points around the world.
-M-Lab places servers in locations whi  At a minimum, sponsoring a measurement point requires a commitment to provide:
+M-Lab places servers in datacenters where last mile ISPs interconnect with transit to the Internet.
+At a minimum, sponsoring a measurement point requires a commitment to provide:

 * 5U rackspace and power
 * a /26 IPv4 block and /64 IPv6 block if available, both globally routed, and statically assigned to M-Lab equipment